awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data.md

 Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition\.
 This feature is supported by tasks using both the EC2 and Fargate launch types\.

+Secrets can be exposed to a container in the following ways:
++ To inject sensitive data into your containers as environment variables, use the `secrets` container definition parameter\.
++ To reference sensitive information in the log configuration of a container, use the `secretOptions` container definition parameter\.

 For tasks that use the Fargate launch type, this feature requires that your task use platform version 1\.3\.0 or later\.
 For information, see [AWS Fargate Platform Versions](platform_versions.md)\.

 For tasks that use the EC2 launch type, this feature requires that your container instance have version 1\.22\.0 or later of the container agent\.
 However, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.